 - Apply for the license: Once you meet the eligibility requirements, you can apply for the license online or by mail.
 The application fee is $100, and you will need to provide proof of your eligibility and pay the fee.

-- Take the exam: After your application is approved, you will receive a letter with information on how to schedule your exam.
+- After we approve your application, we will send you a letter with information on scheduling your exam.
 The exam covers topics such as safety, operation, and maintenance of boilers and refrigeration equipment.
 You must pass the exam with a score of at least 70% to obtain your license.

 - Renew your license: Boiler licenses in NJ are valid for three years and must be renewed before the expiration date.
 To renew your license, you must complete continuing education requirements and pay a renewal fee.

 Boiler certification is a critical element of boiler safety.
-It ensures that boilers are installed, operated, and maintained safely, turning down the risk of accidents and injuries.
+Ensuring safe installation, operation, and maintenance of boilers reduces the risk of accidents and injuries.
 The certification procedure includes a visual inspection, an internal inspection, and a combustion analysis.
 The cost of boiler certification can range from a few hundred dollars to several thousand dollars, depending on the type of inspection, size of the boiler, and level of certification.

 In Piscataway, NJ, boiler certification is regulated by the New Jersey Department of Labor and Workforce Development.
-It is important to hire a licensed and certified boiler inspector to provide that the inspection is conducted accurately and the boiler is safe to use.
+Hiring a licensed and certified boiler inspector is important to ensure accurate inspection and the safety of the boiler for use.

 Boiler certification also requires acquiring a boiler operator license.
 There are several types of boiler operator licenses available in NJ, including low-pressure boiler operator licenses and high-pressure boiler operator licenses.
 To get a license, an individual must finish an approved training program and pass a written exam.